 The surtax liability is determined on income before any tax deductions are considered.
 Therefore, many individuals who have a large amount of deductions could be in the lowest tax bracket and still have investment income that is subject to the surtax.

 The 3.8% surtax does not apply to distributions from IRAs, Roth IRAs, and other qualified plans.
 In addition, contributions to these plans provide tax-deferred growth opportunities.
-Therefore, for tax years 2013 and later, individuals should consider maximizing contributions to IRAs, 401(k) plans, 403(b) plans and 457 plans.
+Therefore, individuals should consider maximizing contributions to IRAs, 401(k) plans, 403(b) plans and 457 plans.
 However, required minimum distributions for those over age 70½, as well as Roth conversion income, will increase MAGI as those distributions are considered ordinary income.

 |Filing Status||Threshold Amount|